MatuszHU/MatuszHU/README.md

 </div>

 ## About Me
-My name is Máté Majoros and I am Computer Science BSc Student at the University of Debrecen in Hungary, I am passionet about mobile app and game development.
+My name is Máté Majoros and I am Computer Science BSc Student at the University of Debrecen in Hungary, I am passionate about mobile app and game development.
 Experienced with Java, C#, Swift, Lua and full-stack projects.

 ## Skills
 - Languages: Java, C#, Swift, Lua, JavaScript, SQL